 The challenges for Closet Introverts are:

 1) Manage your energy better so you can spend more time on the real work.
+That means leveraging your communication so it works harder for you.

 2) It’s a matter of bringing your very valuable ideas and insights to directly decision makers, perhaps in private meetings rather than in large group settings.
 (Be more selective about when and where and with whom you share your ideas.)